 The following error is displayed if you attempt to save a decryption rule with a cipher suite that does not match the certificate.
+To resolve the issue, see Verify TLS/SSL Cipher Suites, on page 45.

 Traffic cannot match this rule; none of your selected cipher suites contain a signature algorithm that the resigning CA's signature algorithm